 Just as Warnock predicted, he also established himself as an England regular, winning 40 caps and in 2015 becoming the first Everton player in history to captain the Three Lions.

-He hasn’t lost his knack of a long-range thunderbolt either – his last-minute equaliser against Liverpool in the Merseyside derby in 2015 will live long in the memory.
+He never lost his knack of a long-range thunderbolt either – his last-minute equaliser against Liverpool in the Merseyside derby in 2015 will live long in the memory.

-So while few fans that don’t support Sheffield United or Everton are likely to fully appreciate Jagielka’s ability, his class and commitment deserves to be remembered by all.
+So while few fans that don’t support Sheffield United or Everton are likely to fully appreciate Jagielka’s ability, his class and commitment deserve to be remembered by all.

 By Joe Williams